Engagespot/engagespot/docs/docs/preference/what-are-preferences.md

 ]);
 ```

-This will enable email notifications and disable web push notification for category 1.
-You can get the list of categories in your app using `categories` API.
+This will enable email notifications and disable web push notification for category with id `1`.
+You can get the list of categories (along with their id's) using `categories` API.

 ## Using REST API